New Car Buyers Guide 2025: How to Get a Good Deal

 What to know when buying a new car

-Before visiting a dealership, it’s important to have a clear idea of the type of car you want.
-Identify the specific make and model you’re interested in, and consider the trim level and essential features, such as technology packages, safety options, and colour preferences.
+First up in our car buyer’s guide is to ensure you have a clear idea of the type of car you want before visiting a dealership.
+Identify the specific make and model you’re interested in, and consider the trim level and essential features, such as technology, safety options, and colour preferences.
 Decide on the fuel type you want, whether you want to buy a petrol, diesel, hybrid or fully electric car.
 Do your research and do not leave these decisions to be made on the day.
-Having this information at hand will help you stay focused on your priorities and ensure you select a car that aligns with your needs and lifestyle.
+Having this information at hand will help you stay focused on your priorities and ensure you select a car that suits your life.

 Know the market value of the car.

-Understanding the market value of your desired vehicle is essential for successful negotiations.
-Use resources like Carzone or DoneDeal to determine the average price for similar models.
-By browsing local dealership websites and national listings, you’ll gain insights into competitive pricing.
-This knowledge equips you to identify a good deal when you see one.
-By browsing local dealership websites and national listings, you’ll gain insights into competitive pricing.
+Understanding the market value of your chosen vehicle is essential for successful negotiations when buying a new car.
+Use resources like Carzone or DoneDeal to determine the average price for similar cars.
+By looking at local dealership listings, you’ll gain a better understanding of pricing.
+This knowledge can help you identify a good deal when you see one.

 If you plan to trade in your old car, request separate pricing for the new vehicle, both with and without the trade-in.
-Conduct independent research on your car's trade-in value using online valuation tools before visiting the dealership.
-This approach ensures you get a fair deal on both the new purchase and your trade-in.
+Another piece of advice for car buying is to conduct independent research on your car's trade-in value before visiting the dealership.
+This approach makes sure you get a fair deal on both the new car and your trade-in.

 How to buy a brand new car

-There are a number of different steps involved in buying a new car.
-Once you know the car you want the next steps should be about getting first-hand experience of the car and speaking to representatives selling the car you want to find out further information.
+There are a number of different steps involved in buying a new car in Ireland.
+Once you know the car you want, the next steps should be about getting first-hand experience of the car and speaking to the person selling it to find out further information.

 What to ask when buying a car

-- What’s the car brand and models reputation like and were there any recent recalls?
+1. What’s the car brand and models’ reputation like and were there any recent recalls?

-- What does the warranty include and what will it cover and for how many years or kilometres?
+2. What does the warranty include and what will it cover, and for how many years or kilometres?

-- Is the brand and vehicle likely to have a good resale value if you were to sell it?
+4. Is the brand and vehicle type likely to have a good resale value if you were to sell it?

 Then it’s time to get onto the most interesting part – the price!